Understand your risks in an emergency or disaster

 - 75 towns in other parts of rural South Australia

-You can use the South Australia Country Fire Service (CFS) Be Bushfire Ready Self-Assessment Tool to find out if you live, work or travel in a bushfire-prone area.
+You can use the South Australia Country Fire Service (CFS) Household self-assessment tool to find out if you live, work or travel in a bushfire-prone area.

 While Australia has a low degree of seismic activity by world standards, Adelaide has the highest relative earthquake risk of all Australian capital cities.